fuhiragi/FlameHUDX/README.md

 > Just FlameHUD, but with a bunch of bug fixes and more customizations without ruining the original experience.

 Version: v.y1 ALPHA
-(The updates goes by until it forms "yyxy"...)

 # Installation
 Click on the code button and download it via .zip file, then bring the extracted folder to (tfinstallfolder)/tf/custom.